Who Should I Talk to About…

 Ms. Bowie oversees student government, student clubs and organizations and traditions.

 Sr. Ann Howard leads the Campus Ministry program at Trinity, including mass and other prayer services, community service, Sower’s Seed lecture, Cunneen Summer Fellowships and Trinity’s Alternative Spring Break community service trip.

 Iris Escarraman, Executive Director of Enrollment Development, Admissions Office

-Ms. Escarraman is a graduate of Trinity and is responsible for leading the enrollment recruitment team for the College of Arts and Sciences, Trinity’s historical women’s college.
+Ms. Escarraman is a graduate of Trinity and is responsible for leading the enrollment recruitment team for the College of Arts and Sciences, Trinity’s historic women’s college.
 This includes overseeing all undergraduate recruitment and admissions processes for our daytime traditional undergraduate degree programs.